javfm93/trader-tracker-infrastructure/src/use-cases/create-new-organization/readme.md

 - A new admin user in sso
 - A new admin group in sso
 - A new admin permission set
-- That admin group assigned to your root and production accounts
+- That admin group assigned to your production accounts